hoax-killer/phd-assets/README.md

 </tbody>
 </table>

-Please fill out this form to make a request for access to any of the RAW source file from the   photographs listed above.
-While there is no charge to get the source file(s), it is required to make a reasonable justification.
+Please fill out this form to make a request for access to any of the RAW source file from the photographs listed in the above table.
+While there is no charge to get the source file(s), it is required to make a reasonable justification to have access to the source file beyond the HQ photograph files already distributed in this repository.
 Note, for each photograph, a separate form has to be filled out.
-Apologies if this causes any overhead, but this is to ensure the files are only and only used for the intended purpose.
+Apologies if this causes any overheads, but this is to ensure the source files are only and only used for the legitmataly justified purpose.

 # License